2019 is quickly ending, and what an exciting year it has been for online marketplaces!

 Be ready, work on these topics if you do not want to see these new visitors to bounce elsewhere.

 Co-founder & CPO at Luigi’s Box

 With the marketplace battlefield quickly shifting from desktop to mobile, fluid and mobile-optimized UX is already a dominant trend and will only strengthen in the following year.
-Millennials and Gen-Z generations are now used to the paradigm of “Now or Never”.
-They expect to get a taxi, watch a film, or buy stuff online almost instantaneously.
+Millennials and Gen-Z generations are now used to the paradigm of “Now or Never.”
+They expect to get a taxi, watch a film, or instantly buy stuff online.
 This puts a heavy emphasis on an optimal mobile interface.

-Classifieds and marketplaces have, ever since the dawn of the Internet, been relying on the text and filter search as the primary search mechanisms.
+Ever since the dawn of the Internet, classifieds and marketplaces have relied on the text and filter search as the primary search mechanisms.
 Cluttered mobile screens and small keyboards frustrate users.
 This is bound to change as the AI-based technologies are quickly gaining track.